I tried out this millet pulao which turned so good!

 - Coriander powder: ½ tsp

 - Garam masala Powder: ½ tsp

 - Rock salt: to taste

-- Cover the dough with a damp cloth and allow to rest for 5 minutes.
+- Turn off the flame and cover and leave to rest for 5 minutes.

-- Being gluten-free, rich in fiber and high on nutritional value, this is a good option to add variety to your meals or when you want to go grain-free.
+- Millets are gluten-free, rich in fibre and high in nutritional value.
+They are a good option to add variety to your meals or when you want to go grain-free.